Effective Date of this Policy: July 1, 2020

 We reserve the right to amend this privacy notice at our discretion and at any time.
 When we make changes to this privacy notice, we will post the updated notice on the Site and update the notice's effective date.
 Your continued use of our Site following the posting of changes constitutes your acceptance of such changes.

-Preston Thompson's Carpet Shoppe Privacy Notice for California Consumers
+Preston Thompson’s Flooring and Paint Store Privacy Notice for California Consumers

 Effective Date: July 1, 2020